MicrosoftDocs/azure-devops-yaml-schema/task-reference/xcode-v2.md

 **`iosSigningIdentity`** - **Signing Identity**<br>
 `string`.
 Optional.
 Use when `signMethod = id`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Optional signing identity override that should be used to sign the build.
-Defaults to Xcode Project setting.
-You may need to select Unlock Default Keychain if you use this option.
+Specifies the signing identity override that is used to sign the build.
+Defaults to the Xcode project setting. **Unlock Default Keychain** may need to be selected.
 <!-- :::editable-content-end::: -->
 <br>